ZviRosenfeld/IEnumerableCorrelater/README.md

 ### [SplitToChunksCorrelaterWrapper](IEnumerableCorrelater/CorrelaterWrappers/SplitToChunksCorrelaterWrapper.cs)

 This wrapper splits the collection into smaller chunks, and correlates each chunk individually, thus reducing correlation time and memory consumption.
-Since the correlates typically have a time and memory complexity of O(n\*m), where n and m are the size of the collection being correlated, reducing the collections size can have a big impact on performance.
+Since the correlaters typically have a time and memory complexity of O(n\*m), where n and m are the size of the collection being correlated, reducing the collections size can have a big impact on performance.

 Please note that using SplitToChunksCorrelaterWrapper will reduce your correlation's accuracy.